morrownr/USB-WiFi/home/AP_Mode/Bridged_Wireless_Access_Point.md

 -----

-Warning: 2023-10-18 - This guide will need some changes due to the recently released Raspberry Pi OS based on Debian 12 Bookworm.
+Warning: 2023-10-18 - This guide will need some changes due to the recently released Raspberry Pi OS (2023-10-10) that is based on Debian 12  Bookworm.
 One of the main changes has to do with Network Manager (NM) now being the default.
-The most unintrusive way to keep NM from getting into hostapd's business is the following:
+The most unintrusive way to keep NM from getting into hostapd's business is the
+following:

-How to keep Network Manager from causing problems.
+How to keep Network Manager from causing problems with hostapd

 Tell Network Manager to ignore specific devices.